Nuestra Señora de Atocha: Modern recovery and legal battle

 After the discovery in 1971, the State of Florida claimed title to the wreck and forced Treasure Salvors, Inc. into a contract giving 25% of the found treasure to the state.
 Treasure Salvors fought the state, claiming the find should belong to those that discovered the treasure exclusively.
 After ten years of litigation, the U.S. Supreme Court ruled in favour of Treasure Salvors on 1 July 1982, and it was awarded rights to all found treasure from the vessel.
 Fisher died on 19 December 1998.

 In June 2011, divers from Mel Fisher's Treasure Salvors found an antique emerald ring believed to be from the wreck.
 The salvage crew estimated the ring to be worth $500,000.
 The ring was found 56 km from Key West, along with two silver spoons and other artifacts.
 In 2014, Nuestra Señora de Atocha was added to the Guinness Book of World Records for being the most valuable shipwreck to be recovered, as it was carrying roughly 40 tonnes of gold and silver, and 32 kg of emeralds, although this record has now been superseded by the discovery of the San José in 2015.

+In June 2026, divers from Mel Fisher's Treasure Salvors found a silver bar believed to be from the wreck.
+The salvage crew estimated the bar to be worth between $50,000 to $100,000.